 Firstly, in your opening, you pose the rhetorical question that Kate has provided us all with a definitive answer, by snapping back into shape.
 Would she, wouldn’t she regain her pre-baby shape?

-Rebecca, you may find this hard to understand, but is this really front page news and to put a royal on page 3, shame on you.
+Ms English, you may find this hard to understand, but is this really front page news and to put a royal on page 3, shame on you.
 I don’t mean to be rude, and it’s nothing against her for choosing to enter the circus, but really, whatever else has she to do?

 With a nanny at home and her husband out of a job, having an extended paternity leave to assess his options while giving out an odd honour or two, there’s plenty of time for yoga.
 If only those “harassed mothers” as you call them could follow suit, but that’s perhaps stretching things.

 Dedicating your prose to a midriff, you go on….

 The Royal tummy in “all its svelte glory.”